msank00/msank00.github.io/_posts/2019-07-05-blog_101_ML_Concepts_Part_2.md

 There are couple of algorithms there to build a decision tree.
 Some of the important ones are

-+ **CART (Classification and Regression Trees)** → uses Gini Index(Classification) as metric.
+:large_orange_diamond: **CART (Classification and Regression Trees)** → uses Gini Index(Classification) as metric.
 Lower the Gini Index, higher the purity of the split.

-+ **ID3 (Iterative Dichotomiser 3)** → uses Entropy function and Information gain as metrics.
+:large_orange_diamond: **ID3 (Iterative Dichotomiser 3)** → uses Entropy function and Information gain as metrics.
 Higher the Information Gain, better the split is.

 ## What are the criteria for splitting at a node in decision trees ?